Utility Cost Recovery for Rentals: 5 Best Practices

 Here are 5 ways to maximize utility cost recovery:

 Tip 1: Identify opportunities for efficiency improvement by benchmarking utility expenses

 Do you have a firm understanding of how much you spend for each type of utility at each of your properties?
-If you look at your water charges every month across comparable properties, you will be able to quickly identify outliers and opportunities for efficiency improvement.
+If you look at your water charges every month across comparable properties, you will be able to quickly identify outliers and opportunities for improved utility cost recovery.

-Tip 2: Analyze your utility expense recovery rates
+Tip 2: Analyze your utility cost recovery rates

 To begin with, recovering your utility expenses is definitely something your properties should be doing.
 Assuming you’re already doing that, do you know how much of your utilities you are recovering at each of your properties?
 This is an important number to know.
 Regulations govern how much you can collect, and the rules vary by utility, location, etc. You may be doing the best that you can in terms of utility expense recovery, but are you confident in that?

 The bottom line: If you don’t understand the regulations at each area, you’re leaving money on the table.
 Brush up on local utility billing regulations, or consult with a utility billing provider who can guide you on how much you can recover.

 Tip 3: Identify and alleviate vacant unit costs